-- A type of verbal evidence is "hearsay evidence" - Hearsay Evidence: The report of another person's words by a witness. - Example of Potential Hearsay Evidence Title IX Sex Harassment Complaint Process: - A classmate's testimony of what a Complainant said to him about an incident with the Respondent - Relevant hearsay evidence may be gathered and included in a Title IX complaint investigation report.
+- A type of verbal evidence is "hearsay evidence" - Hearsay Evidence: The report of another person's words by a witness. - Example of Potential Hearsay Evidence Title IX Sex Harassment Complaint Process: - A classmate's testimony of what a complainant said to him about an incident with the respondent - Hearsay is not excluded in this context.